ltspicer/usb_gpio/README.md

 The library usbgpio.py must be in the same directory than the Python code.

+## Use

+Connect the Arduino Nano via USB to PC.
+Flash the [firmware](https://github.com/ltspicer/usb_gpio/blob/main/usb_gpio_arduino/usb_gpio_arduino.ino) to the Arduino nano device with Arduino IDE

+and have fun

 ## Parts

 - 1 x Arduino Nano ( https://de.aliexpress.com/item/1005006472746115.html >> less than 3$ )